 Sensitive materials such as ceramic or glass need special treatment to be protected from frost and cold.

-Outdoor sculptures from these materials are often very filigree and can easily break or damaged if they are not prepared properly.
+Outdoor sculptures made from these materials are often very delicate and can easily break or be damaged if not properly prepared.

-To avoid this, you should carefully clean your sculpture and then treat with a suitable protective agent.
-A good option is, for example, a special wax for sensitive materials such as ceramics or glass.
-This wax forms a protective layer on the surface of your sculpture, which it presents from moisture and frost damage.
+To avoid this, you should thoroughly clean your sculpture and then treat it with a suitable protective product.
+A good option is a special wax for delicate materials such as ceramic or glass.
+This wax forms a protective layer on the surface of your sculpture, protecting it from moisture and frost damage.

 In addition, you can protect your garden sculpture with a cover made of soft fabric to keep it from direct cold.

-It is important that this cover is breathable so that no moisture is accumulated under it and further damage can be caused.
+It is crucial that this cover is breathable to prevent moisture from accumulating underneath it and causing further damage.

 Water features and fountains

-If you can change your fountain , you should consider setting it up inside in winter.
-However, many wells are too big to transport them and keep them at home.
-In addition, it must be ensured that no water accumulates in the fountain.
+If you can move your fountain , you should consider bringing it indoors during the winter.
+However, many fountains are too large to transport and store at home.
+Furthermore, you should ensure that water does not accumulate in the fountain.

 When it collects, it freezes.
 You also want to make sure that your fountain is not in an ice lach.
 The best way to do this is to turn your well or water feature around and then cover it.